 Santa Monica is my favourite Los Angeles city.
 Yes city, because LA actually encompasses over 80 cities!

-I have stayed in here more than a dozen times at various hotels dotted along the beach and here are my thoughts on a few of them to help you decide where the best place to stay in Santa Monica.
+I have stayed here in beachfront West LA, more than a dozen times at various boutique hotels dotted along the coast and here are my thoughts on a few of them to help you decide where the best place to stay in Santa Monica.

 If you haven’t been to Santa Monica before, it has everything a stopover in Los Angeles requires: it’s not too far from LAX airport, has really great shopping on the pedestrianised 3rd Street Promenade (and more in the surrounding streets).

-You’ll recognise Santa Monica by its iconic pier with a Ferris Wheel, a Bubba Gump restaurant and lots of fun activities and touristy shops all the way along it as it stretches over the wide sandy beach and into the mighty Pacific Ocean.
+You’ll recognise Santa Monica by its iconic pier with a Ferris Wheel, a Bubba Gump restaurant (the end of Santa Monica Pier is the official end of Route 66 – for you Forrest Gump fans) and lots of fun activities with touristy shops all the way along as it stretches over the wide sandy beach and into the mighty Pacific Ocean.